 Is it time to upgrade your commercial gym equipment?
 Finance and lease options help you afford the latest treadmills, ellipticals and weight machines on a small business budget.

-Learn about the costs associated with loans and leases, along with how to make the best gym equipment finance decision.
+Learn about the costs associated with loans and leases and how to make the best gym equipment finance decision.

-Many fitness center owners may not have the cash to buy expensive machines outright.
-A loan for gym equipment typically is the best option.
-Why?
-Once you pay off the loan, you have an asset.
+Many fitness center owners may not have the cash to buy expensive machines outright, but they want to make a purchase that will be an asset to their company.
+As such, a loan for gym equipment may be the best option.

 Many gym equipment loans are secured loans — meaning the machine acts as collateral so you can finance the majority of the expense.